van001/lesscode-fp/README.md

 ```

 ### Single input / output ###
-The origin of functional programming, ***[lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)***, only allowed single input/ ouput.
+The origin of functional programming, ***[lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)***, only allowed single input/ output.
 While it may not seem practical, currying ([see below](https://github.com/van001/lesscode-fp#Currying)) allows you to do so.
 Functional programming treats functions as a 1st class citizen, so you can pass a function as a parameter and return a function as a result.

-Lesscode functions accept single parameter; multi-paramter functions are curried.
+Lesscode functions accept a single parameter; multi-parameter functions are curried.

 ```
 // reverses a List, point-free (see [Data-Last](https://github.com/van001/lesscode-fp#Data-Last)).